jjasghar/chef-book/part2/07-vagrant-provisioning-vs-local-chef-zero.md

   end
 end

 ```

 If you noticed I commented out the `:shell` provisioning and added the
 `chef_solo` provisioner.
-Write quit out of this, and run `vagrant halt` then `vagrant up` and if needed `vagrant provision` and you should see something like this:
+Write quit out of this, and run `vagrant halt` then `vagrant up` and
+`vagrant provision` and you should see something like this:

 ```bash
 [~/vagrant/chef-book] % vagrant up